 After a frontal airbag inflates, it quickly deflates, so quickly that some people may not even realize an airbag inflated.
-Roof-mounted rollover airbags are designed to deflate more slowly and may still be at least partially inflated minutes after the vehicle comes to rest.
+Roof-mounted rollover airbags may still be at least partially inflated minutes after the vehicle comes to rest.
 Some components of the airbag module - the steering wheel hub for the driver's airbag, the instrument panel for the right front passenger's airbag, and the area along the ceiling of the vehicle near the side windows for vehicles with roof-mounted side impact airbags - may be hot for a short time.
 The parts of the airbag that come into contact with you may be warm, but not too hot to touch.
-There will be some smoke and dust coming from the vents in the deflated airbags.
-Airbag inflation does not prevent the driver from seeing out of the windshield or being able to steer the vehicle, nor does it stop people from leaving the vehicle.
+There may be some smoke and dust coming from the vents in the deflated airbags.
+Airbag inflation does not prevent the driver from seeing out of the windshield or being able to steer the vehicle, nor does it prevent people from leaving the vehicle.

-When an airbag inflates, there is dust in the air.
+When an airbag inflates, there may be dust in the air.
 This dust could cause breathing problems for people with a history of asthma or other breathing trouble.
 To avoid this, everyone in the vehicle should get out as soon as it is safe to do so.
 If you have breathing problems but cannot get out of the vehicle after an airbag inflates, then get fresh air by opening a window or a door.
 If you experience breathing problems following an airbag deployment, you should seek medical attention.

-Your vehicle has a feature that may automatically unlock the doors and turn the interior lamps on when the airbags inflate.
-You can lock the doors again and turn the interior lamps off by using the controls for those features.
+Your vehicle has a feature that may automatically unlock the doors, turn the interior lamps on, and flash the hazard warning flashers when the airbags inflate.
+You can lock the doors again, turn the interior lamps off, and turn off the hazard warning flashers by using the controls for those features.